astrosupriyo/pyTANSPEC/README.md

 # pyTANSPEC
 Python tool for extracting 1D TANSPEC spectra from 2D image for the TANSPEC XD-mode and LR-mode.

+Documentation of the pipeline is available in https://github.com/varghesereji/pyTANSPEC/blob/generalized_pipeline/doc/Pipeline_Documentation.md

-Documentation of the pipeline as well as demo data for testing the pipeline can be found at https://drive.google.com/drive/u/0/folders/1req6CyGI9NjjFo29_JgRmVbV4Pln9PNt
+Documentation of old version of the pipeline as well as demo data for testing the pipeline can be found at https://drive.google.com/drive/u/0/folders/1req6CyGI9NjjFo29_JgRmVbV4Pln9PNt

 Corresponding paper can be found at https://ui.adsabs.harvard.edu/abs/2022arXiv221204815G/abstract (Ghosh, Supriyo et al.).